-Viewing Run Information
+Viewing Run, Lot, and Audit Information

 Use the Run Information window to view the information about the plate and run.
-You can also view or add post-run notes regarding the plate. .
+You can also view or add post-run notes regarding the plate.
+In Premium Edition, you can also view lots used, the audit logs, and APF information.